Online MBA in Kansas

-The online program is ideal for working professionals.
-It gives them the opportunity to divide time between work and study.
+The online program is ideal for working professionals, giving them the opportunity to divide time between work and study.
 It is also one of the more affordable MBA programs.
-Students pay according to the courses chosen.
-The cost is generally not over $15,000.
-Students will have to complete a total of 30 credit hours.
-They can also extend the duration of the program to 6 years.
+Students pay according to the courses chosen, but the cost typically does not exceed $15,000.
+Students will have to complete a total of 30 credit hours to graduate, and can take up to six years to complete the program.

 11. Fort Hays State University

-There are core courses and concentrations offered here.
-Students will need to complete a total of 34 credit hours.
-An extra 12 hours go for the foundation courses.
-The foundation courses are for students without an undergraduate background in business.
+Students will need to complete a total of 34 credit hours in core courses and concentrations.
+An extra 12 hours of foundation courses must be taken for students without an undergraduate degree in business.